JohannesBuchner/PracticalInferenceForResearchersInThePhysicalSciencesCourse/install.rst

 Option 2: with Docker
 ----------------------

+Download the notebooks from the Github repository: https://github.com/JohannesBuchner/PracticalInferenceForResearchersInThePhysicalSciencesCourse

 Use the following text file (called "Dockerfile") and follow its instructions:

 .. literalinclude:: Dockerfile

 Option 3: on your own computer
 -------------------------------